 - Place lettuce into a medium bowl and top with remaining ingredients.

 About the Authors:

 Chef Dave Fouts is known as the world’s premier culinary expert for weight-loss surgery patients.
-Chef Dave can be found speaking around the country.
-Chef Dave is a member of the OAC Advisory Board.
+Chef Dave can be found speaking around the country and is a past member of the OAC Advisory Board.